• Skip to primary navigation

 • Reduce heat to medium-low.
 Cover Dutch oven and simmer for 2-½ hours, or until beef is fork tender.

 • While beef is cooking, cook mushrooms, oregano, and basil in 2 tablespoons of melted butter over high heat until mushrooms are browned, about 2 minutes.
-Add Madeira and continue cooking until liquid has evaporated.
+Add Madeira and continue cooking until the liquid has evaporated.

 • Add mushrooms to beef mixture.
 Cover and simmer an additional 20 minutes.
 If necessary, thin with additional beef broth.
 Taste and correct seasonings if necessary.
 Serve over Smoked Gouda Grits or rice.
 Yield: 6 servings.
 (See Tip 11)